Niqiyss/vetcli/README.md

 # vetcli
-vetclinic management system (vetcli)

-this is wshop 2 group project but this is my part which is user module
+This is workshop 2 group project but this is only my part which is user module

+VetClinic Management System (VetCli)

+There are 5 team member including me in this project